decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- msg_octets: octet string.
+- msg_octets (REQUIRED), octet string.
 The message to be hashed.
-- n: non-negative integer.
+- n (REQUIRED), non-negative integer.
 The number of scalars to output.

 Parameters:

-- q: non-negative integer.
+- q (REQUIRED), non-negative integer.
 The prime order of the G_1 and G_2 groups, defined by the ciphersuite.

 Outputs:

-- (scalar_1, ..., scalar_n): a list of scalars.
+- (scalar_1, ..., scalar_n) (REQUIRED), a list of scalars.
 A list of non-zero scalars mod q.

 Procedure: